anakic/Jot/README.md

 A common approach is to store this data in a .settings file, and read and update it as needed.
 This involves writing a lot of boilerplate code to copy that data back and forth.
 This code is generally tedious, error prone and no fun to write.

 Jot takes a different, declarative approach: Instead of writing code that copies data back and forth, you declare which properties of which objects you want to track, and when to persist and apply data.
-This is a more apropriate abstraction for this requirement, and much more concise as demonstrated by the example.
+This is a more apropriate abstraction for this requirement, and results in more concise code, as demonstrated by the example.

 The library starts off with reasonable defaults for everything but it gives the developer full control over when, how and where each piece of data will be stored and applied.